 A herniated disc feels just as awful as the name suggests.
 This breach in the outer wall of a spinal disc can cause acute pain while also compressing and irritating nearby nerve roots.
 Contrary to what you might have heard, however, you may not need surgery to get this agony under control.
-Here at Mass Sport & Spine, we're happy to provide non-surgical herniated disc relief in our Westwood and Walpole, MA clinics.
+Here at Mass Sport & Spine, we're happy to provide non-surgical herniated disc relief in our Westwood, Walpole, and Wrentham, MA clinics.

 What Is a Herniated Disc?